nelstrom/branflakes/scripts/draft-01.md

 It's a bad actor and in this case, test two is also a bad actor.

+## The fix: constrain 'global state' to the lifetime of the test

 I hope that this is illustrated why global variables are bad and why you shouldn't use them.

 But nevertheless, there is a, there is a way to fix this which would be to say, instead of interacting with the window object, which is a global, a global piece of state.

 What we could do is we could say that within each test, we're going to provide a mock version of the window object and that mock version will only its lifetime will be constrained within the lifetime of the test.

-There's an add on from curb strike which makes this really easy.
+There's an add on from CrowdStrike which makes this really easy.

 And that is called Ember browser services.